bburns/sh/README.md

-# bash
+# sh

-Various bash and zsh settings
+Settings for bash and zsh and various applications